 - Students from all disciplines will be considered for this scholarship, and should be able to articulate their academic and/or professional goals.

 - Permanent Resident

-To apply, complete the online application for the UW Alumni Reunion Scholarships, which includes four different scholarships offered by the Class of 1954, the Class of 1957, Class of 1962 and the UW 50th Reunion Student Assistance Fund.
-The application will open on Wednesday, March 2, 2022.
+To apply, complete the online application for the UW Alumni Reunion and Class Gift Scholarships, which includes six different scholarships offered by the Class of 1954, Class of 1955, Class of 1957, Class of 1962, Class of 2016, and the UW 50th Reunion Student Assistance Fund.
+The application will open on Wednesday, February 1, 2023.

 The online application will require: